 The group finished their set promoting their latest original single ‘Oh Lord’.

 Electronic music duo, The Knocks, flew over from New York as the second act to support JB.
-Last night they showed off their talent’s creating beats and main vocalist James Patterson sang original singles such as ‘Kiss The Sky’ and their 2010 hit ‘Dancing With The DJ’ to pump up the crowd.
+They showed off their talent’s creating bass beats with main vocalist James Patterson singing originals such as ‘Kiss The Sky’ and their 2010 hit ‘Dancing With The DJ’ to pump up the crowd.

 As the support acts drew to a close, the crowd began to wait anxiously for their first glimpse of the worldwide phenomenon.